 Minimally Invasive Valve Surgery

-To get to your heart, one or more incisions must be made in your chest.
+To get to your heart, the surgeon must make one or more incisions in your chest.
 One of two types of incisions may be used.
 Which type your surgeon chooses depends on the location of the valve and the method of surgery used.
-Your surgeon will talk with you about which incision you will receive.
+Your surgeon will talk with you about which incision you will get.

-To reach the valve, an incision is made in your heart or aorta.
-If the valve can be mended, the needed repairs are done.
+To reach the valve, the surgeon makes an incision in your heart or aorta.
+If the valve can be fixed, the needed repairs are done.
 If the valve must be replaced, part or all of the damaged valve and its supportive structures may be removed.
 The right-sized replacement valve is selected, positioned in the valve opening, and sewn firmly into place.
 The incision in your heart or aorta is closed.
 Your heart is then started so it beats on its own again.